2026 State Legislative Priorities

 Failing to enact such anti-discrimination legislation would allow drug companies to cost-shift to Kentucky hospitals to cover the discounts being offered in other states that already have laws to require delivery of outpatient pharmaceuticals at the federally agreed discount rate.
 Kentucky needs legislation to ensure that drug companies do not discriminate against Kentucky hospitals and our contract pharmacies.

 Traumatic Injury causes 47% of deaths of those under age 45 in Kentucky and that is one-third higher than in the rest of the country.
-Trauma is the number one killer of those in their prime working years from 18-45, but it doesn’t have to be.
+Trauma is the number one killer of those in their prime working years from 18-45, but it does not have to be.
 Trauma is more deadly in rural areas of Kentucky because of a lack of trauma facilities.
+Quick access to trained trauma providers is the key to saving lives.

+The Kentucky Trauma Center seeks to work more closely with rural hospitals to address this challenge to the health of our people and economies of our communities.
 Kentucky law already establishes a trauma system but does not fund it.
 Most states fund their trauma systems through general fund appropriations, fees, fines, or some combination.
 This results in increased survival rates, lower cost of treatment, and improved triage and destination determination for higher levels of care.

-High acuity youth means a child who has been determined by a clinical professional, following a behavioral assessment, to need an environment and specialized treatment capable of addressing manifest aggression, violence towards persons, or property destruction.
+High-acuity youth means a child who has been determined by a clinical professional, following a behavioral assessment, to need an environment and specialized treatment capable of addressing manifest aggression, violence towards persons, or property destruction.
 Currently a child charged with a public offense or subject to a court order may be taken to a hospital, which is required to accept and treat the child, even if the child does not meet medical necessity criteria for treatment.

 Instead of the current process, Kentucky’s private psychiatric hospitals support having a process under which a psychiatric hospital can remand a DJJ involved youth to detention when the youth is in the facility and perpetrates violence or incites others to act violently to staff and/or other patients of the facility.